 Starting Up and Over in Stockton

 Today, it’s young families who are the ones building Stockton and making it grow.
 As a matter of fact, more than 70% of the households are families, and the average age of the residents is 33.5.
 About 25% of those residents were not born in the US, but in a different country.
 So the city is a real melting pot of cultures and lifestyles.
 Since everyone brings their food and taste preferences with them, there are many opportunities to eat all types of cuisine.

 Plenty of Things to Do in Stockton

-The Bob Hope Theatre is the historical venue that brings the most people to the arts and entertainment district.
+The Bob Hope Theatre is the historic venue that brings the most people to the arts and entertainment district.
 Go downtown any night and find an event, musical or street performance that suits your preferences.
 The Haggin Museum attracts visitors to view works from American and European artists from the 19th and 20th century.
-The Delta waterway runs in the middle of the city, so boating, water sports and swimming is close-by.
+The Delta waterway runs in the middle of the city, so boating, water sports, and swimming are close-by.
 The Banner Island Ballpark hosts minor league baseball games and Stockton Heat is the name of the pro hockey team.
 If it’s basketball you’re after, catch a game with the Division I Pacific Tigers.